Transport and Driving in Russia

 The Trans-Siberian Express

 Russia is home to the Trans-Siberian Express, a network of railways linking Russia to China, Mongolia and North Korea.
 There are three routes traversing Siberia from Moscow, accommodating the longest rail trip in the world.
-The main terminals for the Trans-Siberian Express are Moscow, Beijing and Vladivostok, and there is also a weekly connection from Moscow to Pyongyang.
+The main terminals for the Trans-Siberian Express are Moscow, Beijing and Vladivostok, and there's also a weekly connection from Moscow to Pyongyang.

 The Trans-Siberian proper travels from Moscow to Vladivostok.
 It then links with the Trans-Mongolian Express from Moscow to Beijing via Ulaanbaatar and the Trans-Manchurian Express which travels through Siberia and Chinese Manchuria to Beijing.
 Tickets can be purchased through a travel agent, online or at the relevant train station.